migramirez2/Harmony-ONE/progress/frank-egloff.md

 **2-Week Deliverables by 2024-04-19:**
 _Finish harmony1bot mayor refactoring to help integration with subagents and plugins (like voice commands) and add other subagents like PDF parsing.
 Also, create a demo of [anthropic tools](https://docs.anthropic.com/claude/docs/tool-use) on harmony1bot._

+2024-04-30 Tue: I included the ToolBox class for related tools and added the CoinGecko toolbox with retrieving token prices and token ID tools.
+It is currently on 0Bot for testing.

+2024-04-29 Mon: Tested and deployed to 1Bot /ctool and /stool commands, which allow access to the Anthropic tool feature.
+Started working on integrating AI into harmony.one/defi project.

+---
 2024-04-26 Fri: Finished implementing the tool logic on [harmony-llm-api](https://github.com/harmony-one/harmony-llm-api/pull/19) and enabled the ticker symbol info retriever tool, which works with multiple ticker symbols.
 Also finished implementing the logic on [1Bot](https://github.com/harmony-one/HarmonyOneBot/pull/362) and enabled the /ctool and /stool commands.
 Currently testing on 0Bot.
 Finally, the /new command logic was updated to refresh the conversation per active bot.

 2024-04-25 Thu: Day off due to flu.